kt3k/lepont/README.md

 # Module (LePont bridge) ecosystem

 LePont aims to have wide range of plugin ecosystem.
-A lepont plugin is called lepont bridge.
+A lepont plugin is called *a lepont bridge*.

 Currently LePont supports a few of plugins, but tries to support as many as possible in future.